tai1802/study-javascript/README.md

     // result => firstName lastName
   ```
   ## + call and apply
-    Call and Apply is used to specify the this parameter for a function and pass the parameter.
+    call: It executes the function with provided context and parameter.
+    apply: It executes the function with provided context and parameter as array.

   ``` html
     <button id="button1">Click Button 1</button>
     <button id="button2">Click Button 2</button>